Knowledge Sharing

 2. Can a Report Be Verified Using Only the Report Number?
 Can Verification Be Conducted by Phone?

-To proceed with report verification, you must provide the complete report document, without any missing pages, erasures, obstructions, compression, or damaged digital signatures.
+To proceed with report verification, you must provide a full copy of the document that you wish to verify, without any missing pages, erasures, obstructions or compression.

 Before explaining how to verify a report, let us first introduce Digital Signatures, which can help you self‑verify reports more efficiently.